-Håvard is founder of SpaceLab and a Research Professor at the department of Geography, University in Bergen.
+Håvard is founder of SpaceLab and a Research Professor at the Department of Geography, University of Bergen.
 His main interest concerns how to make resource and energy governance more democratic and sustainable.
 At the moment he is particularly interested in how low-carbon energy transitions are taken up in cities and urban planning.

 Tarje Iversen Wanvik

-Tarje is co-founder of SpaceLab, and working on his PhD at the department of Geography, University in Bergen, on local effect of transnational corporate social responsibility.
+Tarje is co-founder of SpaceLab, and currently finishing his PhD on local effect of transnational corporate social responsibility.
 Increasingly, transnational companies are expected to contribute to economic and social development in the countries they operate in.
 He examines how the Norwegian corporate social investment and CSR activities affect local communities in Indonesia and Canada, and how local stakeholders receive and perceive such investments.
 Tarje can be reached at firstname.lastname@example.org

 Stina Ellevseth Oseland